23 Mar Clearly Uber CEO Travis Kalanick hasn’t grown up yet.

 Jones stated: “I joined Uber because of its mission, and the challenge to build global capabilities that would help the company mature and thrive long term.
 It is now clear, however, that the beliefs and approach to leadership that have guided my career are inconsistent with what I saw and experienced at Uber, and I can no longer continue as president of the ride sharing business.”

-Clearly Kalanick didn’t get the leadership help he said he was going to get last month and clearly he hasn’t grown up yet.
+Clearly Kalanick didn’t get the leadership help he said he said he was going to get and clearly he hasn’t grown up yet.
 If so – you wouldn’t see such mass turnover at the top.
+Or this much bad publicity forcing the company into crisis management mode.

 If you have a toxic culture you most likely have a leader who contributes in some way…(cough, cough – looking at you Travis!)